Why and How Content Planning Differs from Content Strategy

 - Keeping on schedule: with a content calendar, you’ll be able to mitigate the common issues that content teams have with staying on top of timelines, tasks, and projects

 The quote “If you fail to plan, you plan to fail,” has been thrown around for ages.
-Like most quotes, it’s frequently attributed to Benjamin Franklin, although he probably never said it.
+Like most quotes, it’s often attributed to Benjamin Franklin, although he probably never said it.
 Regardless of its source, this statement endures and gets repeated ad nauseum for one simple reason: it’s absolutely true.

 In the Content Marketing Benchmarks, Budgets, and Trends Report compiled by CMI and MarketingProfs, only 8% of respondents rated the project management flow in their content creation process as “Excellent,” and only 28% dubbed theirs “Very Good.”
 Many organizations are fraught with inefficiencies and bottlenecks.
 These typically sprout up due to poor planning or a lack of planning, and they throw strategies into disarray.